FreeRTOS/iot-reference-nxp-rt1060/GSG.md

      ![Image](https://user-images.githubusercontent.com/45887168/161142364-e4ed3234-2b0c-465e-9426-eaa8f3e39cfc.png)

-## 7 Running the Shadow Demo
+## 7 Run the Shadow Demo

 1. From the MCUXpressoIDE workspace where the aws_iot_shadow project was imported, do the following:
     1. Set `appmainPROVISIONING_MODE` in `app_main.c` to 0.
     2. Set `appmainINCLUDE_OTA_UPDATE_TASK` in `app_main.c` to 1.
-    3. If you update the shadow firmware into device via OTA, pump version up in `ota_update.c`.
+    3. If you update the shadow firmware into device via OTA, pump version up in `include\ota_config.h`.
 1. Build and sign the binary image.
 See section 4.3 "Create a Signed Application Image".
 1. Update this new firmware using OTA.
 See section 6 "Perform Firmware Over-The-Air Updates with AWS IoT".
     1. Or you can run from the debugger.
 See section 4.1 "Running an Application Project from the Debugger".